 - Can I sue a family member if I was a passenger in their car?

 - Will it affect my family member’s insurance if I claim compensation?

-- What to do if you are involved in a car accident causing injury which was caused by a member of family.
+- What to do if you are involved in a car accident causing injury which was caused by a member of the family

-- How to begin a car accident caused by a family member claim.
+- How to begin a claim for a car accident caused by a family member

 - I was a passenger, can I claim against a family member who was at fault?